pebberio/docker-schlund-ddns/README.md

 #### docker-compose

-A basic [docker-compose.yaml](./docker-compose.yaml) is prioveded in this project an may look like this
+A basic [docker-compose.yaml](./docker-compose.yaml) is priovided in this project an may look like this

 	version: '3'
 	services: